Realme Book Slim to be priced under Rs 55,000: Report

-New Delhi, Aug 15 (IANS) Smartphone brand realme, which is likely to launch its first laptop in India and Europe, might unveil the laptop under Rs 55,000 in India.
+New Delhi: Smartphone brand realme, which is likely to launch its first laptop in India and Europe, might unveil the laptop under Rs 55,000 in India.

 The laptop is expected to run on the latest Windows and will feature a 3:2 screen ratio with 2K (2160 x 1440 pixels) resolution.